Coevolving Innovations

 Audio

-Here is the original description for the session.
+Here is the content from the original announcement.

-The video file are downloadable from the Internet Archive .
+This video has been archived on the Internet Archive .

 Video H.264 MP4